ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 If the `expiring-limit` is not associated to a `time-window`, the `time-window` MUST either be:

 - inferred by the value of `RateLimit-Reset` at the moment of the reset, or
-- communicated out-of-band (eg. in the documentation).
+- communicated out-of-band (e.g. in the documentation).

 Policies using multiple quota limits MAY be returned using multiple `quota-policy` items, like shown in the following two examples: